You want potential customers to do a lot of thins.

 A click involves an interaction cost for the user.
 That’s why you need to prevent wasteful clicks that leave them unsatisfied and doesn’t improve conversion rates for you.

-I would recommend that you work to understand the behavior of your website visitors, by using the tools that I have shared.
+I would recommend that you work to understand the behavior of your website visitors by using the tools that I have shared.
 Define why they clicked through to your website, based on their traffic source.

 But, ultimately, look at the overall numbers you generate when it comes to your website conversion rate instead of minimizing the number of clicks in the conversion path.

-More happy clicks on your content and website call to actions means higher engagement.
+More happy clicks on your content and website call to actions mean higher engagement.
 And, in turn, the prospects will develop a higher affinity towards your brand.
 So, you can hope for higher business from such engaged clicks.